MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-widget.rst

 .. _Widget: https://repository.microej.com/javadoc/microej_5.x/apis/ej/mwt/Widget.html

-Implementing the mandatory methods
+Implementing the Mandatory Methods
 ----------------------------------

+.. _mwt_widget_optimalsize:

-Computing the optimal size of the widget
+Computing the Optimal Size of the Widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `computeContentOptimalSize()`_ method is called by the MWT framework in order to know the optimal size of the widget.